majerome/sylius-workshop-plugin/README.md

 <p>
 This plugin is the product of Sylius training.
-It allows you to add a “Brand” entity, with those features :
+It allows you to add a custom “Brand” resource, with those features :

 - Back Office Grid: creation, edition, deletion,
 - Assignment to a category "automotive" or "electronics.",